 When you cater for thousands of people each year, you see the environmental impact of large-scale events up-close and personal!
 That’s why we adhere to sustainable catering and business practices whenever possible.
 For starters, our headquarters is 100% wind-powered through the Blue Sky Program.

-Culinary Crafts loves participating in Utah’s Clear the Air Challenge every year, and 2018 was our best yet, because we were one of the winners of the challenges, and were featured on the Clear the Air website.
-In 2018, we put fliers up at the office to remind our staff to log their trips.
+Culinary Crafts loves participating in Utah’s Clear the Air Challenge every year.
+In 2018 we were one of the winners of the challenge, and were featured on the Clear the Air website.
+We put fliers up at the office to remind our staff to log their trips.
 We also had a milk and cookies kick-off event where our employees snacked on car-shaped cookies.
 We even put a bike in our front office for employees to use instead of driving!
 We do similar things every year to keep our staff motivated and educated about the issue.

 Our favorite way to reduce emissions (and something we rocked at during this year’s challenge) is van-pooling!
 Culinary Crafts offers bonuses to team members who van-pool, but that’s not why we do it.
 Not only does van-pooling help the environment, but it also builds team relationships.
 Those van rides are a highlight of the job!

 Culinary Crafts’ efforts to improve air quality in Utah are ongoing.
 We will continue to do our best for Utah and are already looking forward to next year’s challenge.